n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

     // "[{"name":"Netherlands","perCapita":42.45311104495385}, …

 I could probably go on and on, but you get the picture.
-This post is not to claim that the FP approach is the best of all in JavaScript, but it certainly has its advantages.
-Feel free to play with these concepts for a while to make your mind eventually :)
+This post is not to claim that the FP approach is the best of all in JavaScript, but that it certainly has its advantages.
+Feel free to play with these concepts for a while to make your mind, eventually :)

 If you're interested in Functional JavaScript, I suggest the following
 resources: